alekshura/SourceMapper/README.md

                     //
                     .AddMappers());
 ```
 The `Compentio.SourceMapper` searches for 3 main dependency container packages (`Microsoft.Extensions.DependencyInjection`, `Autofac.Extensions.DependencyInjection`, and `StructureMap.Microsoft.DependencyInjection`) and generates extension code.
-If there no any container packages found, Dependency Injection extension class in not generated.
+If there no any container packages found, Dependency Injection extension class is not generated.